Farm Woodland Awards

 A £1,000 cash prize is normally awarded to each winning project at the discretion of the judges and other high quality entries may receive a judges’ commendation.
 For young people there is either one cash prize or it can be split between two people where the farmer/crofter and/or forester/woodland manager are different with each receiving £500.
 In either case, the payment is made to the individual entrant(s) personally.

-In addition, the Scottish Woodlands Ltd Trophy for Young People is available to be awarded for one competition and the prestigious the Lilburn Trophy kindly gifted by the Royal Highland and Agricultural Society of Scotland is awarded for the other competition.
+In addition, the Scottish Woodlands Ltd Trophy for Young People is available to be awarded for one competition.
+The prestigious Lilburn Trophy (kindly gifted by the Royal Highland and Agricultural Society of Scotland) is awarded as the Fountains Forestry Farm Woodland Award for All Farm Woodlands.
 Both are at the discretion of the judges with custody for one year.
 The winner(s) and commended entries will also receive a certificate and a wooden display plaque recording their achievement.

 How to enter Farm Woodland Awards